Best Cellular Home Security Systems in 2025

 Installation

-Alder is a DIY-installed system that is relatively easy to get up and running.
-We were a little disappointed to find that the mobile app didn’t provide us with instructions — turns out that was a sign of things to come — but the touch screen had instructions ready to go.
-That made the install a bit inconvenient since we had to keep going back and forth between our equipment and the touch-screen control panel, but we didn’t encounter any major technical issues and had our system up in around 35 minutes.
+We were a little disappointed to find that Alder’s mobile app didn’t provide us with instructions – turns out that was a sign of things to come.
+At least the touch screen had instructions ready to go.
+That made the installation a bit inconvenient since we had to keep going back and forth between our equipment and the touch-screen control panel.
+But we didn’t encounter any major technical issues and had our system up in around 35 minutes.

 Alder Hub connecting to Sensors